 Support tickets and service requests received from end-users of IT systems or issues identified through system and service-monitoring capabilities frequently drive the daily tasks of incident managers.
-Most companies have ITSM ticketing systems that aggregate support tickets into queues and facilitate the assignment of tasks to individual incident managers.
+Most companies have ITSM Ticketing Software that aggregate support tickets into queues and facilitate the assignment of tasks to individual incident managers.
 An incident manager will typically receive assignments for a few or as many as 20 support tickets (in various statuses) throughout the day or shift.
 Even with what seems like a large ticket backlog, most incident managers will only be actively focusing on 1–3 simultaneous incidents.

 The goal of the incident management process is to minimize the impact of IT incidents to system/service users and reduce the impact on business operations.
 The incident manager achieves this goal by performing a series of activities – some focused on understanding the issue, some on resolving it and others to minimize future impacts.

 This is the incident manager’s first step when a new incident is encountered.
 He or she will seek to understand the reported symptoms and the extent of the disruption and determine the level of urgency to apply to the resolution of the issue.
 This initial triage will determine ticket priority/criticality, establish SLA expectations for response/resolution time and determine what processes and resources will be leveraged to resolve the issue.